docker/docs/engine/migration.md

 Addressing images by their content also lets us more easily detect if something has already been downloaded.
-Because we have separated images and layers, you don’t have to pull the configurations for every image that was part of the original build chain.
+Because we have separated images and layers, you don’t need to pull the configurations for every image that was part of the original build chain.
 We also don’t need to create layers for the build instructions that didn’t modify the filesystem.